Euphrates in the Bible

 They also delivered the king’s edicts to the royal satraps and governors of the region west of the Euphrates, so that they would support the people and the house of God.

-Then I said to the king, “If it pleases the king, let letters be given to me for the governors of the provinces beyond the [Euphrates] River, so that they will allow me to pass through until I reach Judah,
+I also said to the king: “If it pleases the king, let me have letters written to the governors of the region west of the Euphrates River, so that they will grant me safe passage until I reach Judah.

 I went to the governors of the region west of the Euphrates and gave them the king’s letters.
 The king had also sent officers of the infantry and cavalry with me.

-Next to them Melatiah the Gibeonite and Jadon the Meronothite, the men of Gibeon and of Mizpah, made repairs for the official seat (Jerusalem residence) of the governor [of the province] beyond the [Euphrates] River.
+Next to them the repairs were done by Melatiah the Gibeonite, Jadon the Meronothite, and the men of Gibeon and Mizpah, who were under the authority of the governor of the region west of the Euphrates River.

-And from the River [Euphrates] to the ends of the earth.
+May he rule from sea to sea, and from the Euphrates River to the ends of the earth!

 “I will also set his hand on the [Mediterranean] sea,